Search API Connector Documentation

 Putting it all together, we get the full API Request URL:

-We can now enter all our values into API Connector and start importing TMDb data into Google Sheets.
+Now let’s paste that URL into API Connector and import TMDb data into Google Sheets.

 - Under Headers, enter two sets of key-value pairs like this: